 On September 8, representatives of the European Citizens’ Initiative (ECI) “Save Bees and Farmers” met with Pope Francis in Rome, thus concluding their week-long “Bees and Farmers” tour in 8 different Italian cities, to promote the initiative to save pollinators, biodiversity and those who cultivate it.
+So far, 970,000 EU citizens have signed the ECI, only a few days left to reach the million!

 As the European Citizen Initiative (ECI) “Save Bees and Farmers” is entering its final sprint to collect 1 million signatures, the Italian coalition organized the “Bees and Farmers” tour with stops in 8 Italian cities, from Trentino – Alto Adige to Rome, culminating with an audience with Pope Francis.
 The tour was led by Annemarie Gluderer, representative of the Italian alliance, an organic farmer and beekeeper from Val Venosta, in order to raise awareness about biodiversity loss and pollinators’ decline, meet local associations and institutions, as well as encourage Italian citizens to support the ECI and sign it.